frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 The boss said, 'You\'re the only one who told me the truth.'

-Deep down he knew this guy was on the level.
+Deep down, he knew this guy was on the level.
 He had the courage, the guts, to say this thing to his face, that he was messing up his family and his marriage and himself, irrespective of the consequences.